 Communication between staff and consistency when applying this policy is paramount if it is to be successful.
 Staff are expected to share with each other particular concerns about any individual child or particularly positive actions by a child.
-CPOMs to be used to log incidents of poor behaviour.
+CPOMs to be used to log incidents of poor behaviour and R3 or greater.